perfino Help

 When choosing a transaction manually, changing the selected policy type to something other than "All types" shows the transactions for which a corresponding policy violation has actually recorded at least one sample in the selected period.
 In the "All types" setting, all transactions in the selected period are shown regardless of whether a sample has been recorded.
 In that way you can select any transaction and tell perfino to record a sample.

-The selected transaction and policy type are shown in the header and the navigation buttons move between different matching samples.
+The selected transaction and policy type are shown in the header, and the navigation buttons move between different matching samples.
 You can use the date chooser to jump to the sample that is closest to a selected time and date.

 The sampling call tree shows methods except when sampling crosses a VM boundary.
 In that case, a VM node is inserted.
 If you want to limit sampling to the current VM, you can switch off cross-VM sampling in the sampling configuration of the VM group where the transaction is executed.